SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

    ![](../ex3/images/ex162-32-11-1.png)

-## Step 4 - Learning Purpose - Explore the sequence of steps used in the Integration Flow
+## Step 4 - Explore the sequence of steps used in the Integration Flow
 It is highly recommended that you review the integration flow in detail to gain a broader understanding of its functionality.
 You can do so by navigating to [Exercise 3.1](./ex3_1_details.md) and inspecting the complete sequence.

 ![](../ex3/images/ex162-32-11.png)